aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 28Mar18
+Worked on and finished Section 5, and did most of Section 6.
+I'm particularly proud today of the way "pi approximation" and "sine wave" and "turtle circle" turned out.

 ## 27Mar18
 Worked on and finished Section 4, and did most of Section 5 for LaunchCode, which included a bunch of turtle exercises.
 Great fun!